Cardiac Rehabilitation Specialist Certification Information

 Career Outlook and Salary Info

-Physical therapists were expected to experience faster than average job growth during the 2008 to 2018 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+Physical therapists were expected to experience job growth that far exceeds the national average during the 2010 to 2020 decade, according to the U.S. Bureau of Labor Statistics (BLS).
 Cardiac rehabilitation specialists will be in greater demand, as the middle-aged population becomes more susceptible to heart attacks and strokes.
-The mean annual wage for physical therapists, per May 2009 BLS data, was $76,220 (www.bls.gov).
+The mean annual wage for physical therapists, per May 2012 BLS data, was $81,110 (www.bls.gov).

 Cardiac rehabilitation specialists must recertify every ten years in order to maintain their designation.
 They must have up-to-date physical therapist licensure, and they must have completed a certain number of direct patient-care hours.
 Additionally, an individual applying for recertification must submit a professional development portfolio or complete a written examination.

 - Recently Updated

 Learn how to become a cardiac rehabilitative therapist.
 Research the job description and the education requirements and find...